 - These numbers are your average target heart rate zone.

 For those not feeling like calculating manually, some calculators are available online to help you define what are the proper zones depending on your age.
 Try this one by MyProCoach that we found easy to use and very informative.
+The website Runbundle also offers numerous free online calculators that may be more precise than the ones classically used.
+This one, for example, also includes fat-burning zones for men and women and suggestions for personalized training sessions based on the zones.

 Is it harmful to workout and exceed your target heart rate?

 You end up being very unproductive altogether.
 If you suffer from vascular disease or take medications that might lower your heart rate, you should consult your physician.
-It’s also possible to go beyond the top range of your zones without suffering from any harmful physical impact if you don’t have coronary artery disease or are at risk of suffering a heart attack.
+It’s also possible to go beyond the maximum range of your zones without suffering from any harmful physical impact if you don’t have coronary artery disease or are at risk of a heart attack.

-A person’s heart rate is a key indicator of the heart rate zone.
+A person’s heart rate is a crucial indicator of the heart rate zone.
 Heart rate monitors measure electrical signals from your heart.
 Different wearables allow you to analyze data through a computer, and the data allows you to interpret your workout intensity.
 One of the best heart rate monitors is the Scosche Rhythm+.
-It has advanced optical sensors that offer you precise BPM readings so you can stay within your zones.
+It has advanced optical sensors that offer precise BPM readings so you can stay within your zones.

 Which heart rate zone is best for fat burning?

 In general, when you have a high heart rate, your body will be able to burn more fat compared to other sources of calories, like carbohydrates.
-Due to this, many people believe that getting to and staying in the fat-burning heart rate zone is the best way to burn more fat and also lose weight.
+Due to this, many people believe that getting to and staying in the fat-burning heart rate zone is the best way to burn more fat and lose weight.

 To wrap up